-The respective performance target has been reached if the adjusted consolidated net income of the Company (net income attributable to the shareholders of the Company) has increased by a minimum of 8% per year in comparison to the previous year within the waiting period, after adjustment for foreign currency effects.
-The performance target has also been achieved if the average annual growth rate of the adjusted consolidated net income of the Company during the four-year waiting period is at least 8%, adjusted for foreign currency effects.
-If, with respect to one or more of the four reference periods within the waiting period, neither the adjusted consolidated net income of the Company has increased by a minimum of 8% per year in comparison to the previous year, after adjustment for foreign currency effects, nor the average annual growth rate of the adjusted consolidated net income of the Company during the four-year waiting period is at least 8%, adjusted for foreign currency effects, the respective granted stock options and phantom stocks are forfeited on a pro-rata basis according to the proportion of the performance target that has not been achieved within the waiting period, i.e., by one fourth, by two fourths, by three fourths, or completely.
+The respective performance target has been reached if the adjusted consolidated net income of the company (net income attributable to the shareholders of the company) has increased by a minimum of 8% per year in comparison to the previous year within the waiting period, after adjustment for foreign currency effects.
+The performance target has also been achieved if the average annual growth rate of the adjusted consolidated net income of the company during the four-year waiting period is at least 8%, adjusted for foreign currency effects.
+If, with respect to one or more of the four reference periods within the waiting period, neither the adjusted consolidated net income of the company has increased by a minimum of 8% per year in comparison to the previous year, after adjustment for foreign currency effects, nor the average annual growth rate of the adjusted consolidated net income of the company during the four-year waiting period is at least 8%, adjusted for foreign currency effects, the respective granted stock options and phantom stocks are forfeited on a pro-rata basis according to the proportion of the performance target that has not been achieved within the waiting period, i. e., by one fourth, by two fourths, by three fourths, or completely.

 The principles of LTIP 2013 of Fresenius SE & Co.
 KGaA and of LTIP 2016 of Fresenius Medical Care AG & Co.
-KGaA are described in more detail in note 33 of the notes of the Fresenius Group, Share-based compensation plans.
+KGaA are described in more detail in note 34 of the notes of the Fresenius Group, Share-based compensation plans.

-The members of the Management Board, with the exception of Dr. Ulf M. Schneider2 and Mr. Rice Powell, were granted an entitlement to further share-based compensation with cash settlement (further phantom stocks) in the equivalent value of €100 thousand per Management Board member in the fiscal year 2016.
+The members of the Management Board, with the exception of Ms. Rachel Empey and Mr. Rice Powell, were granted an entitlement to further share-based compensation with cash settlement (further phantom stocks) in the equivalent value of €100 thousand per Management Board member in the fiscal year 2017.
 With regard to the performance target and waiting period, the same conditions that pertain to the phantom stocks granted under LTIP 2013 apply to them.

-For the fiscal years 2016 and 2015, the number and value of stock options issued, the value of the share-based compensation with cash settlement (phantom stocks and performance shares), and the value of the postponed performance-based compensation is shown in the following table.
+For the fiscal years 2017 and 2016, the number and value of stock options issued, the value of the share-based compensation with cash settlement (phantom stocks and performance shares), and the value of the postponed performance-based compensation is shown in the following table.

-The number of stock options granted to members of the Management Board under LTIP 2013 in the fiscal year 2016 is basically unchanged when compared with 2015.
-However, Dr. Ulf M. Schneider did not receive any stock options or phantom stocks for the 2016 fiscal year due to the fact that he left the Company on June 30, 2016.
-Stephan Sturm received the regular number of stock options and phantom stocks pro rata for the period through June 30, 2016, when he was a regular member of the Management Board, and twice the number for the period from July 1, 2016 when he became Chairman of the Management Board.
-The stated values correspond to their fair value at the time of grant, namely a value of €15.31 (2015: €14.76) per stock option of Fresenius SE & Co.
-KGaA.
+The number of stock options granted to members of the Management Board under LTIP 2013 in the fiscal year 2017 is basically unchanged when compared with 2016.
+For the fiscal year 2016, Mr. Stephan Sturm received the regular number of stock options and phantom stocks pro rata for the period through June 30, 2016, when he was a regular member of the Management Board, and twice the number for the period from July 1, 2016, when he became Chairman of the Management Board.
+For the fiscal year 2017, as Chairman of the Management Board, he received twice the number of stock options and phantom stocks.
+Ms. Rachel Empey was granted stock options and phantom stocks pro rata for the period starting August 1, 2017, when she was appointed as a Management Board member.
+The stated values correspond to their fair value at the time of grant, namely a value of €12.59 (2016: €15.31) per stock option of Fresenius SE & Co.
+KGaA and €10.61 for stock options granted to Ms. Rachel Empey.
 The exercise price of the granted stock options of Fresenius SE & Co.
-KGaA was €66.02 (2015: €60.64).
-The higher values in comparison to 2015, as well as the higher exercise price, reflect the excellent Fresenius share price development.
+KGaA was €74.77 (2016: €66.02) and €64.69 for stock options granted to Ms. Rachel Empey.